-Market Breadth: 6 out of 30 DOW stocks rose this week, vs. 10 last week.
-26% of S&P 500 stocks rose this week, vs. 32% last week.
-6 out of 30 DOW stocks also rose this month, while 33% of S&P 500 stocks rose for the month.
+Market Breadth: 21 of the DOW 30 stocks rose this week, vs. 16 last week.
+63% of the S&P 500 rose this week, vs. 33% last week.

 Connect with us on our Google+ page.